davur/django-heroku-skeleton/README.md

     foreman start

-If all is good, do your first deploy to Heroku
+If all is good, do your first deploy to Heroku &ndash;

     git push heroku master

-If you check your deploy once it's completed it will fail.
-Now scale up the worker to one
+Now scale up the worker to one &ndash;

     heroku ps:scale web=1

+If you check your deploy once it's completed it may fail if you try to do anything that hits the database, so sync the database.

+    heroku run python app/manage.py syncdb

+Finally, set the `SECRET_KEY` to something other than what is in the settings.

+All done.